How to Best Navigate Waters: The Key to Maneuvering a SUP Board on the Wave Face

 - Usually, the more weight a board can carry, the more stable it will be in the water.

-- When you take deep breaths, the extra oxygen will strengthen your paddle strokes.
+- The extra oxygen will strengthen your paddle strokes when you take deep breaths.

 - You can use a SUP anchor to secure your board in an emergency, and wearing bright color PFD will help others spot you quickly.

-When paddling the ocean waves, keep an eye out for the weather and remember to stay alert.
+When paddling the ocean waves, keep an eye out for the weather and stay alert.
 Otherwise, you will most likely be hitting the waters often.

 Therefore, put these strategies to use today, and you’ll soon be SUPing like a pro!

 Read Next – BIC Sports TOUGH-TEC 10’6″ Performer Review